DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 37](images/40_electrum_37.png)

-Your wallet is now created and you should be asked for a password to encrypt your wallet.
-This is for your master public keys that’s stored on your computer and it’s a good idea to protect that with a password.
+Your wallet is now created and you should be asked for a password to encrypt the wallet.
+This is for your master public keys that’s stored on your computer (and not for your secret seeds).
+It’s still a good idea to protect those with a password as they can be used to derive all addresses in your wallet.
 Pick a strong password, preferably generated by a password-manager.
-You will need this password to open the wallet in Electrum (but not for restoring your funds, you can always restore your funds with your seeds + the seed passwords).
+You will need this password to open the wallet in Electrum (but not for restoring your funds, you can always restore your funds with your seeds + the seed passphrases).
 You can store this password in LastPass, KeepassX or similar managers or use a password you'll remember.
 Enter the password, confirm it and click Next:

 ![Electrum 23](images/40_electrum_23.png)